radioopensource/dotinfo/README.md

   * `Playlist`

 # Purpose
-Create a place for people to discover and experience good audio.
+Create a place for people to discover and experience audio.
 Contributors work to develop a decent web experience of good and unusual sounds, incl. news, analysis, music mixes, documentaries, comedies, investigative reports, stories, and audio experiments.
 The project exists to highlight independent, noncommercial, listener-supported radio—and to encourage consumers to become active supporters of public media.

 # User keyboard controls
 `spacebar`: play and pause